Yakuhito/yakuSwap/README.md

 #### [Official Discord Server](https://discord.gg/yNVNvQyYXn)

 This repository only holds the source of the UI client.
-The server application can be found in [the yakuSwap-server repository](https://github.com/Yakuhito/yakuSwap-server).
+The server application can be found in [the yakuSwap-server repository](https://github.com/Yakuhito/yakuSwap-server) and the Ethereum contract can be found in [the yakuSwap-eth repository](https://github.com/Yakuhito/yakuSwap-eth).

 [Releases](https://github.com/Yakuhito/yakuSwap/releases)